 </beans>

-Now, the ‘BaseCustomerMalaysia’ bean is a pure template for the inheritance only, if you try to instantiate it, you will encounter the following error message.
+Now, the ‘BaseCustomerMalaysia’ bean is a pure template, for bean to inherit it only, if you try to instantiate it, you will encounter the following error message.

 Customer cust = (Customer)context.getBean("BaseCustomerMalaysia");